Kwon Ko

 MISC

 I love playing piano.
-The songs I used to play are this and this.
 Also, I like swimming a lot, so I go swimming almost everyday.
 I am a big fan of Tottenham Hotspur since 2009.
 I own more than 400 comic books and like reading Murakami Haruki's short novels.
 I love this quote the most:

 Dance like nobody's watching; Love like you've never been hurt; Work like you don't need money; Live like it's heaven on earth.